leon-thomm/ryvencore-qt/README.md

             self.my_logger.log(logging.INFO, f'received msg: {msgs[-1]}')
     ```
 - **threading compatibility**
-All internal communication between the abstract components and the GUI of the flows is implemented in a somewhat thread-save way, so with ryvencore-qt you can keep the backend in a separate thread.
-While this is currently very experimental, first successful tests have been made, and I think it's of crucial importance as this opens the door to the world of realtime data processing.
+All communication between frontend (`ryvencore-qt`) and backend (`ryvencore`) is based on Qt signals.
+Therefore, there exists rudimentary threading compatibility, i.e. you can keep your session object in a separate thread to improve concurrency and prevent the backend from being slown down signicantly by the frontend, and all changes you perform directly on the backend are automatically noticed by the frontend.
+While this is currently extremely experimental and far from production ready, it opens the door to the world of realtime data processing and first successful tests have been made.

 ### Usage